US STOCKS-Wall St down as MF Global falls victim to Europe

 "The market had a huge run in October, so the market was overbought coming into today," he said.

-Bank stocks were among the worst performing, with the KBW bank index .BKX down 4.1 percent, although analysts said MF Global was unlikely to be big enough to spark a systemic failure in the banking sector.
+Banks stocks were among the worst performing, with the KBW bank index .BKX down 4 percent, although analysts said MF Global was unlikely to be big enough to spark a systemic failure in the banking sector.

-JP Morgan Chase (JPM.N), which, according to an MF Global court filing, has about $1.2 billion worth of claims against the brokerage, fell 5.3 percent to $34.76.
+JP Morgan Chase (JPM.N), which, according to an MF Global court filing, has about $1.2 billion worth of claims on the brokerage, fell 5.2 percent to $34.76.

-The greenback's advance pressured commodity prices, with copper CMCU3 off 2 percent and Brent crude LCOc1 down 0.3 percent.
+The higher greenback pressured commodity prices, with copper CMCU3 off 2 percent and Brent crude LCOc1 0.3 percent lower.
 Many commodities are priced in the greenback, making a spike in dollar prices more expensive for traders in other currencies and sapping demand.

 The S&P materials sector .GSPM dropped 4.2 percent.
 Shares of Freeport-McMoRan Copper & Gold Inc (FCX.N) lost 5.9 percent to $40.26.
 Aluminum company Alcoa Inc (AA.N) dropped 7 percent to $10.76.
 [MET/L]